semanticdata/bamboo/README.md

 # Bamboo CSS

-A classless CSS framework to write modern websites using only HTML.
-It weighs **1.52KB** (gzipped).
+A classless CSS utility for your HTML, which adds default styling for all HTML elements.

+It's very useful when you need:

+- A quick HTML/React/Vue demo without spending time styling elements
+- A base style for your blog/website

+Bamboo CSS uses [normalize.css](https://github.com/necolas/normalize.css/) and [sanitize.css](https://github.com/csstools/sanitize.css) to ensure consistent styling across browsers (with no IE support).
+When using Bamboo CSS, you don't need to include `normalize.css` or `sanitize.css` anymore.

+Bamboo CSS is very lightweight, only **1.52KB** gzipped.

+**[Demo](https://rilwis.github.io/bamboo/demo.html)**

-Features:
+## Features:

 - Drop in to use, no configuration, no CSS classes
-- Consistent styling across browsers thanks to normalize.css
+- Consistent styling across browsers thanks to `normalize.css` and `sanitize.css`
-- Support light and dark theme (automatically detect the OS mode and switch)
+- Support light and dark themes (automatically detect the OS mode and switch)

-Supported in modern browsers.
-No IE, sorry!

-**[Demo](https://rilwis.github.io/bamboo/demo.html)**
+- Lightweight

 ## Usage